h2non/rocky/README.md

 - [**0.3.x**](https://github.com/h2non/rocky/tree/master) - Released at `24.07.2015`.
 Production-focused version.

 ### How does it work?

-`rocky` can be useful in [multiple scenarios](#when-rocky-could-be-useful), but a common and representative use case scenario could be the following:
+`rocky` can be useful in [multiple scenarios](#when-rocky-could-be-useful).
+A common and representative scenario can be the following:

 ```
          |==============|